DN-1111/projects/energy-carbon-optimization-dashboard/README.md

 - Loading and exploring the dataset
 - Checking for missing values and incorrect data types
-- Converting timestamps into usable time features such as hour, day, and weekday
+- Converting timestamps into usable time features such as hour, day and weekday
 - Creating additional analytical features including carbon emission estimates
 - Simulating renewable energy adoption to estimate carbon reduction potential